tqbl/ood_audio/README.rst

 The system uses a pseudo-labeling method to relabel the instances that are believed to be OOD yet also similar enough to the target classes that pseudo-labeling is reasonable.
-This is achieved by first training an auxilliary classifier on a subset of the dataset that has been manually verified (i.e. known be in-distribution).
-The auxilliary classifier is then used to detect and relabel the appropriate instances.
+This is achieved by first training an auxiliary classifier on a subset of the dataset that has been manually verified (i.e. known be in-distribution).
+The auxiliary classifier is then used to detect and relabel the appropriate instances.